Stuart Andrew: Parliamentary career

-Andrew was elected as MP for Pudsey in the 2010 general election, taking the seat from Labour with a majority of 1,659 votes, and subsequently resigned from Leeds City Council.
+Andrew was elected to Parliament as MP for Pudsey in the 2010 general election with 38.5% of the vote and a majority of 1,659.

 Andrew served on the Welsh Affairs Select Committee between November 2010 and November 2012.

-On 22 February 2012 Andrew was headbutted and punched in a House of Commons bar during a disturbance created by Scottish Labour MP Eric Joyce, but tweeted the next day that, "I'm OK."
-Joyce was charged with common assault, A fourth charge was added on 9 March, and he was fined £3,000 and ordered to pay £1,400 in compensation to Andrew and other victims, but not given a custodial sentence.
+On 22 February 2012 Andrew was headbutted and punched in a House of Commons bar during a disturbance created by Scottish Labour MP Eric Joyce, tweeting the next day that "I'm OK".
+Joyce was charged with common assault, with a fourth charge added on 9 March, and he was fined £3,000 and ordered to pay £1,400 in compensation to Andrew and other victims, but not given a custodial sentence.
 In a statement before the House of Commons on 12 March 2012, Joyce apologised personally to his victims, stated that he had resigned from the Labour Party, and that he intended to complete his current term as an MP but not seek re-election.

-In 2012, Andrew brought forward a bill that would create a new power for governors to "destroy or otherwise dispose of any unauthorised property found within a prison or an escort vehicle".
+In September 2012, Andrew brought forward a bill that would create a new power for governors to "destroy or otherwise dispose of any unauthorised property found within a prison or an escort vehicle".
 The bill was supported both by the government and the Labour Party, with Shadow Secretary of State for Justice Sadiq Khan saying he backed the bill.

 During the debates on the Marriage (Same Sex Couples) Act 2013, which he subsequently voted for, Andrew responded to comments from Gerald Howarth about "aggressive homosexuals" by telling of a time when he had been attacked in the street and beaten unconscious "because of who and what I am".

-At the 2015 general election, Pudsey was considered to be one of the most marginal seats in the country.
-However, Andrew retained the seat through increasing his majority to 4501.
+At the 2015 general election, Andrew was re-elected as MP for Pudsey with an increased vote share of 46.4% and an increased majority of 4,501.

 In January 2016, Andrew was one of 72 MPs who voted down an amendment in Parliament on rental homes being "fit for human habitation" who were themselves landlords who derived an income from a property.

 In May 2016, it emerged that Andrew was one of a number of Conservative MPs being investigated by police in the 2015 general election party spending investigation, for allegedly spending more than the legal limit on constituency election campaign expenses.
 However, in May 2017, the Crown Prosecution Service said that while there was evidence of inaccurate spending returns, it did not "meet the test" for further action.